The Best Functional Trainers For A Home Gym In 2023

 REP FT-5000 Functional Trainer

-Let’s start with some of the obvious winning components found on the FT-5000.
+Let’s start with some of the obvious winning components on the FT-5000.
 Rep Fitness has chosen fiberglass-reinforced pulleys that are smooth as butter and built to last.
-That’s actually the theme for this unit; built-to-last.
+That’s the theme for this unit; built-to-last.
 In fact, after using this product, we truly believe all functional trainers should feature fiberglass-reinforced pulleys.

 The powder coat on the Rep Fitness unit is better than most units we’ve tested.
 Rep uses a two-layer electrostatic powder coating that they claim is chip resistant.
 Indeed, the paint job feels and looks incredibly professional.